Kaʻiana

-Kaʻiana, also known as Keawe-Kaʻiana-a-Ahuula, (born about 1755 - died 1795) was a Native Hawaiian (kānaka ʻōiwi/maoli) warrior and aliʻi (noble) of Puna, Hawai‘i, who turned against Kamehameha I in 1795 during his conquest of Oahu and then sided with the island's ruler, Kalanikupule.
+Kaʻiana, also known as Keawe-Kaʻiana-a-ʻAhuʻula, (about 1755 – 1795) was a Native Hawaiian warrior and aliʻi of Puna, Hawai‘i, who turned against Kamehameha I in 1795 during his conquest of Oahu and then sided with the island's ruler, Kalanikupule.

-Birth, siblings and cousins
+Birth and family

 While Kaʻiana's place of birth is unknown, it is likely he was raised in Hilo.
-His mother was Kaupekamoku (w) the granddaughter of Ahia (w) from the "I" family of Hilo, Hawaii.
-His father was Ahuula-a-Keawe (k), a son of Keaweʻīkekahialiʻiokamoku (k).
+His mother was Kaupekamoku (w), the granddaughter of Ahia (wahine/female) from the "I" family of Hilo, Hawaii.
+His father was ʻAhuʻula-a-Keawe (k), a son of Keaweʻīkekahialiʻiokamoku (kāne/male).
 His name is sometimes recorded with different variations; Tianna, Tyaana, Ty-e-a-naa, Tianner, and Tayanah.
-Through his father, he is first cousin to much of the Island of Hawaii's nobility, including Kalaniʻōpuʻu (k), Keōua (k) and Keawema'uhili.
+Through his father, he is first cousin to much of the Island of Hawaii's nobility, including Kalaniʻōpuʻu (k), Keōua (k), and Keawemaʻuhili (k).
 His mother's pedigree included her paternal heritage to Oahu and Hilo, while her maternal line is from the Maui royal family.
-She was half sister to Kekaulike (k).
+She was half-sister to Kekaulike (k).

-He had two half-brothers from his mother with whom he maintained close relationships with until their deaths rebelling against Kamehameha I. Their names were Namakeha (k) and Nāhiʻōleʻa (k).
+He had two half-brothers from his mother with whom he maintained close relationships with until their deaths rebelling against Kamehameha I. Their names were Nāmākēhā (k) and Nāhiʻōleʻa (k).
 Their fathers were of the Maui royal family.
-Nāhiʻōleʻa is considered one of the fathers of Kekūanāoʻa along with Kiʻilaweau (k), both husbands of Inaina (w) in a tradition called poʻolua.
-The three brothers helped conquer Oahu with Kahekili II in the early 1780s but moved to Kauaʻi after becoming dissatisfied.
+Nāhiʻōleʻa is considered one of the fathers of Kekūanaōʻa along with Kiʻilaweau (k), both husbands of Inaina (w) in a tradition called poʻolua.
+The three brothers helped conquer Oahu with Kahekili II in the early 1780s but moved to Kauaʻi after becoming dissatisfied and unsuccessfully rebelling against Kahekili.

-His cousin Kaʻiana Ukupe, a son of Kaolohaka (k), was the father of Kaikioʻewa, the first governor of Kauaʻi who joined forces along with others to support Kamehameha I. On March 8, 1779, either Kaʻiana-a-Ahuula or his cousin is recorded as "Taiana" traveling aboard the HMS Resolution from Kauaʻi to Niʻihau on the last leg of James Cook's third and final voyage before the navigators death.
-Kaʻiana was described by Captain John Meares: "He was near six feet five inches in stature, and the muscular form of his limbs was of Herculean appearance".
+On March 8, 1779, either Kaʻiana-a-ʻAhuʻula or his cousin Kaʻiana Ukupe is recorded as "Taiana" traveling aboard HMS Resolution from Kauaʻi to Niʻihau on the last leg of Captain James Cook's third and final voyage after the navigators death.
+The ship's surgeon David Samwell recorded that "Taiana" request to return to England with the ship was refused.
+His cousin Kaʻiana Ukupe, a son of Kaolohaka (k), was the father of Kaikioʻewa, the first governor of Kauaʻi who joined forces along with others to support Kamehameha I.

+Kaʻiana was described by Captain John Meares in 1788: "He was near six feet five inches in stature, and the muscular form of his limbs was of an Herculean appearance".
 Meares also stated that he carried himself; "replete with dignity, and having lived in the habit of receiving the respect due to superior rank in his own country, he possessed an air of distinction".